noir-lang/noir-bignum/README.md

 For a modulus that is known at compile-time there are 2 options:
 - use a predefined set of parameters, which are defined in `bignum/fields`.
 These are commonly used fields and unsigned integers
-- create a new parameterset.
+- create a new parameter set.
 For this you need to implement the `RuntimeBigNumParamsTrait` and `BigNumParamsTrait`, and create a `BigNumInstance`.
 [This tool](https://github.com/noir-lang/noir-bignum-paramgen) can be used, and see an example of that below

 In the case of a compile-time known modulus, the arithmetic can be executed directly on the BigNums themselves: